 10 to 14 years old girls:

-What is the average weight for a 14-year-old girl or 10-14 years old girl?
+average weight for a 14 year old girl or 10-14 years old girl?
 A 10-year-old girl has an average weight of 72 pounds and an average height of 54 inches.
 A 12-year-old girl has an average weight of 95 pounds and an average height of 59 inches.
 By the age of 14, the average weight becomes 109 pounds and the average height rises to 63 inches.

 16+ years old girls: